home-assistant/home-assistant.io/source/_docs/authentication.markdown

 - Log out of Home Assistant.

 <div class="note">
 Unused refresh tokens will be automatically removed.
 A refresh token is considered unused if it has not been used for a login within 90 days.
+If you need a permanent token, then we recommend to use [Long Lived Access Tokens](/docs/auth_api/#long-lived-access-token).
 </div>

 ### Securing your login